max-gersh/SWE-Evaluation-Tool/README.md

 date = "20250507" # for manual date setting
 #date = datetime.today().strftime('%Y%m%d') # get today's date
 ```
+This code also needs to be modified in the other two notebooks to generate figures and tables for a different day.

 2. `notebooks/plot_snodas.ipynb`
 This notebook generates plots for SWE and change in SWE since the last report for the entire study area and each HUC6 basin.
+New report directories are also created for saving figures, tables, and csvs.
+Figures are saved to `reports/YYYY-MM-DD/figures`.

 3. `notebooks/swe_tables_snodas.ipynb`
+This notebook generates tables for SWE mean, median, volume, and volume change for HUC6 basin, OSE basins, and by elevation band.
+Elevation band bar plots are also generated for each HUC6 basin.
+  - Tables are saved to `reports/YYYY-MM-DD/pdfs` and opened with Microsoft Word for generating weekly reports.
+  - Elevation bar plots are saved to `reports/YYYY-MM-DD/figures`.
+  - Tables are saved as csv's to `reports/YYYY-MM-DD/csvs` and used for SWE difference calculations.